52 Fascinating Facts You Never Knew About U.S. Presidents

 There were seven official U.S. presidents before Martin Van Buren, the first president to actually be born in the states, took office.
 Van Buren was the eighth U.S. president.
 In fairness, the United States was not even founded until 1776, two years before George Washington took office, but facts are facts.
 Don’t miss these presidential trivia facts that simply aren’t true.

-Two of 10th President Tyler’s grandchildren are still alive
+One of 10th President Tyler’s grandchildren is still alive

-How is it possible that two grandchildren of our nation’s 10th president, born one year after George Washington took office and elected to office himself in 1841, are still alive as of this story’s publication in 2019?
-The president was 75 when his last child was born in 1928, and the two living grandsons are descendants of that son.
+How is it possible that a grandchild of our nation’s 10th president, born one year after George Washington took office and elected to office himself in 1841, is still alive as of the November 2020 election?
+The president was 75 when his last child was born in 1928, and the living grandson is a descendant of that son.
+Even more incredible, another of his grandsons, the living grandson’s brother, only passed away this past September.

 No one could dance in the White House during James Polk’s tenure